 1) Some Diets Don’t Allow Meals During The Day

 While some diets allow you to eat during the day, others don’t.
 This means that you have to skip lunch entirely.
-While many experts recommend doing so, not everyone feels comfortable living without any nourishment throughout the entire day.
+While many experts recommend doing so, not everyone feels comfortable living without nourishment throughout the day.

 2) There Is No Guarantee Of Success

 The bottom line is that IF has been shown to work for many individuals.
 However, it’s important to note that success rates vary widely depending on their unique situation.
-For example, studies show that overweight people tend to see greater benefits than leaner individuals.
+For example, studies show that overweight people see greater benefits than leaner individuals.
 Also, specific health issues like diabetes and heart disease make it harder to lose weight.

 Is Intermittent Fasting a healthy weight loss process?